 Evidently that water not only removes enchantments, it resets wands to their original state.
 Hermione was using that wand against Bellatrix herself in the final showdown and holding her own quite competently with it, too.

 A bit more information regarding the trees of the Celtic calendar can be found on a number of websites.
-I used to include a link here, but that particular site appears to have disappeared since the previous iteration of the site was uploaded.
+I used to include a link here, but that particular site appears to have disappeared since the original iteration of the site was uploaded.
 So you will need to do a web search for another one.

 • • • •